-Recreational effort derived from the Marine Recreational Information Program (MRIP) database can be characterized in terms of the number of trips as follows:
+Recreational effort derived from the MRIP database can be characterized in terms of the number of angler trips as follows:

-- Target effort The number of individual angler trips, regardless of duration, where the intercepted angler indicated that the species or a species in the species group was targeted as either the first or second primary target for the trip.
+- Target effort The number of individual angler trips, regardless of duration, where the intercepted angler indicated that the species or a species in the species group was targeted as either the first or the second primary target for the trip.
 The species did not have to be caught. - Catch effort The number of individual angler trips, regardless of duration and target intent, where the individual species or a species in the species group was caught.
-The fish did not have to be kept. - Total recreational trips The total estimated number of recreational trips in the South Atlantic, regardless of target intent or catch success.
+The fish did not have to be kept. - Total recreational trips The total estimated number of recreational trips in the Gulf, regardless of target intent or catch success.